 Home Electrical Repair Book

 Outages and short circuits are only two of the ways electricity can go wrong around home.
-Circuit Down may be the only thorough book on home electrical circuit problems.
-Yet it is not overly technical.
+Circuit Down may be the only really thorough book on home electrical circuit problems out there, but it's not overly technical.

 Maybe this home electrical repair book should be part of your emergency kit.
 And not just yours -- what a great birthday gift for Dad!
 Or anytime, for the handyman or handywoman around home.
 Even engineers, electricians and their apprentices can pick up tips here.